5 Attractive Drought Tolerant Shrubs for Your Garden

 Most lilacs grow in zones 4 to 7, however, there are some varieties that will grow in zones 8 and 9.
 Because lilac shrubs can grow quite large, they make great informal hedges along a property line or as a foundation plant.
 Be sure to note how large the variety you select will grow to at maturity, and allow enough room for them to spread out.
 Lilacs don’t do well in the deep south or desert.
 Discover the top 10 purple flowers for your garden.

-Lovely flowers in spring followed by colorful berries in fall make beautyberry a favorite of many gardeners.
-I bet you didn’t know that this perennial shrub is also drought tolerant.
+Lovely flowers in spring followed by colorful berries in fall make beautyberry bush a favorite of many gardeners.
+I bet you didn’t know that this is also a drought tolerant shrub.
 The species Callicarpa americana is hardy in zones 7 to 11, while several species native to Asia are hardy to zone 5 gardens.
 Beautyberry is a great choice for those who want to add an attractive shrub to the landscape that is pest and disease resistant.
 In addition, it doesn’t require supplemental fertilizer.

 A large shrub, beautyberry grows to 4 to 6 feet high and wide, which makes it a great choice to use for screening out an undesirable view, covering a wall or fence.
-Check out the top 10 flowering shrubs that birds and butterflies love.
+Check out flowering shrubs that butterflies love.

 For those who live in zone 6 and above, there is a new variety of rosemary that can survive subzero winters called ‘Alcalde Cold Hardy’.
 Even if you cannot grow rosemary outdoors all year, it does make an easy container plant.
 Bring it indoors as houseplant before frost.
-Psst—here’s how to grow herbs in winter.
-Both bush and ground cover varieties will add beauty to your garden and great tasting flavor to your table.
+Psst—here’s how to grow a windowsill herb garden.

 American, English and Japanese species of boxwood are most commonly grown in the United States.
 All can be used in zones 5 and above.
 They do best in well-drained, fertile soil and although they will grow in full sun, a location with partial shade is best.
 Here’s our favorite tiny evergreens to grow year-round.